python-discord/cj8/README.md

 The player will have to think to overcome many puzzles and escape the box they are trapped in.

 ## Features
-* This game features a text based command line operating system, full of hints and puzzles you let you hack it.
+* This game features a text based command line operating system, full of hints and puzzles and hacking tools that let you hack in.